zedbmd/phenix_challenge/README.md

  - **TransactionAnalyser** : `Class` Makes some analysis starting from the loaded Transaction & Product data, implementing two methods `searchTopProductSold()` and `searchTopProductTurnOver()`.

 ## How it works

+### Code Compiling
+In eclipse Run maven celan install in order to compile the code and generate the needed JAR for the execution.

+### Project Running
+In eclipse Run the project with a single argument : the path for the application config `src/main/resources/application.config`.
+Result will be stored in the `output.file.path` as explained in the next section.

+### Project configuration
 All configs can be modified in `src/main/resources/application.config` (these part needs improvement, configs shouldn't be hard coded but radher stored in this config file).

  - day.of.extract : date to be used as a baseline for the analysis